-- Tsinghua, Beida, and other Chinese Universities - UMass has strong program of cooperation with Tsinghua and others. - Indian Institute of Technology - Many Japanese Universities. - Aside: William Smith Clark, fourth President of UMass, helped with the founding of what is now Hokkaido university. - "Boys, be ambitious" - Universities are the nucleus of economic and social development.
+- Tsinghua, Beida, and other Chinese Universities - China has about 3.7 million student enrolled in engineering - China graduates over four times as many engineers per year as does the U.S. - Indian Institute of Technology - Max Planck Institutes and others in Europe - Many Japanese Universities. - Aside: William Smith Clark, fourth President of UMass, helped with the founding of what is now Hokkaido university.
+"Boys, be ambitious" - Universities are the nucleus of economic and social development.